SathyaBhat/sathyasays.com/content/posts/2020-12-30-terraform-apply-only-on-change.md

 Simple and straightforward, the script would do a `terraform init`, `terraform plan` and `terraform apply`.
 This was still in early dev stages and I was running on our dev environment so I didn't have to worry about approvals and what not.
 Plus the only resources that I was deploying was [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) alerts, so the worst case scenario was that the alerts would be destroyed but they weren't in-place for our alerting anyway.

 As more resources and alerts were being added, the plan and subsequent apply, was taking more time.
 In addition, the `terraform apply` was being run even if there were no changes to be applied and this was adding few minutes to run since since the resources that existed had to be checked for change, during plan and apply phases.
-I started looking at improving this and the most immediate idea was to not run the `terraform apply` if there were no changes to be done.
-Since Terraform knows about the possible changes to be applied post running `terraform plan`, I started looking at terraform plan documentation to look for any interesting tit-bits.
+I started looking at improving this and the most immediate idea was to not run the `terraform apply` if there were no changes to be applied.
+Since Terraform knows about the possible changes to be applied post running `terraform plan`, I started looking at terraform plan documentation to look for any something that I could use to implement this.
 I saw an option for detailed exit code and thought to myself - this would do!
 But what are exit codes?

 ### Exit status and Exit codes

 When a command is run in a shell and the command has exited, the shall captures whether or not the command was successful using exit codes.
 This status is known as the exit status.
-The implementation varies [across various shells, languages and Operating Systems](https://en.wikipedia.org/wiki/Exit_status), but most Linux shells report a non-zero status for a command that did not work as expected and a zero status for a successful command.
+The implementation varies [across various shells, languages and Operating Systems](https://en.wikipedia.org/wiki/Exit_status), but most Linux shells report a non-zero status for a command that did not work as expected and a zero status for a successful command execution.
 The error code can be checked for using the shell variable `$?`.
 Confused?
 Consider the below example:

 Example 1:
 ```bash